Women in Chile: Motherhood

 Catholicism is embodied wholly among Chilean family identities.
 Virgin Mary is the idolized example of motherhood.
 Her pure and sacrificial acts are to be embodied by Chilean mothers.
-Traditionally, women are supposed to be the connoisseurs of endurance like the Virgin Mary.
+Traditionally, women are supposed to be the picture of endurance like the Virgin Mary.
 The biblical significance is portrayed through the traditional government of Chile.
 In the early 1900s, the gendered examples among Catholicism were embodied by the patriarchal government and suffrage of women.
 Women were domesticated and confined to the home.
 In the late 1940s women's issues were embraced by First Lady Rosa Markmann de González Videla in acknowledgement of Mothers centers, women gaining access to resources to fulfill their role as housewives, encouraged women as consumers to fight against high living costs, and to raise their interest in partaking in other avenues of public life within the country, such as work and political participation.
 The First Lady's efforts to advocate the evolution of women reform led to the modern techniques of the women reform.
 In the 1960s, campaigns for the Christian democrat, Frei, emphasized women and women's issues.
 Voting had just become mandatory for all Chileans and was the first time in history registration for female voters increased from thirty-five percent to seventy-five percent.
 The Christian democratic change of government opened women's access to birth control.
 However, the government's emphasis on the modernization of women institutions and underlying issues of gender hierarchy, women in poverty were neglected.
 Restrictions within the women's institutions, mother centers, restricted mothers under 18.
 To further structurally cripple Chilean women, first lady Maria Ruiz Tagle de Frei supervised "proper functioning" of feminist organizations.
 The Central Organization for Mothers (CEMA) was created as a formal structure to advise the underprivileged Chilean mothers.
 Carmen Gloria Aguayo revolutionized the mother's centers during the period of conflict between change and tradition during the Christian democrat campaign.
 Ms. Aguayo also headed the party's women's departments amongst forty-eight men and reflected the political direction of the initiatives: policies to protect the family- defending women's rights to work, to maternity leave, to equitable pay and occupation, a new opportunities for training and learning in the promised department for female labor studies.
 Because familial welfare was deemed important within the Chilean society, mothers have served as a political representation to have a voice in amongst the government.